Azraq refugee camp

 The Azraq refugee camp is a refugee camp, located near Azraq, Jordan, built for refugees of the Syrian Civil War.
 It was developed, and is operated, by the United Nations High Commissioner for Refugees (UNHCR) in conjunction with the Government of Jordan.
 It first opened in April 2014.
 As of March 2016 it had over 32,000 refugees in it; by August 2019 that number was over 35,000.
+By the time of the fall of the Assad regime, in December 2024, around 41,000 Syrians were believed to be housed in the Azraq refugee camp.